MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr/deployr-api-explorer-tool.md

 **Applies to: DeployR 8.x**   (See [comparison between 8.x and 9.x](../whats-new-in-r-server.md#8vs9))

->Looking for docs for Microsoft R Server 9?
+>Looking to deploy with Machine Learning Server?
 [Start here](../what-is-operationalization.md).

 The DeployR API is extensive, providing a wide range of services related to [users](deployr-api-reference.md#users-on-the-api), [projects](deployr-api-reference.md#projects-on-the-api), [jobs](deployr-api-reference.md#jobs-on-the-api) and the [repository](deployr-api-reference.md#repository-on-the-api).
 To help developers familiarize themselves with the full set of APIs DeployR ships with a Web-based API Explorer tool.
 This tool allows developers to explore the DeployR API in an interactive manner.